ArtHitParade

 Furniture

-1773 Poem of the White Baita by Qianlong
+1773 Poem of the White Baita by the Qianlong Emperor

 On the sacred hill in the center of an imperial garden whose creation dates back to the founding of Beijing, the Shunzhi emperor has erected in 1651 CE, seventh year of the Qing dynasty, a stupa nearly 40 meters high for the purpose to please Buddhists.
 The monument, named baita in pinyin, is dazzling white, like a small Taj Mahal.